ericproffitt/TopicModelsVB.jl/README.md

 The ```file``` keyword arguments indicate the path where the file is located.
 It's not necessary to include all (or even any) of the files.
 Loading no files will return an empty corpus.

 It is often the case that even once corpus files are correctly formatted and read into a corpus, the corpus is still not sufficiently cleaned and formatted to be usable by the topic models.
-Therefore before loading a corpus into a model, it's **very important** that one always runs either:
+Therefore before loading a corpus into a model, it's **very important** that one runs either:

 ```julia
 fixcorp!(corp; kwargs...)